 |Level 1 Upgrade||$ 9.99 / month for 1 TB||$ 6.99 / month for 1 TB along with desktop Office apps|

-Clearly, even if we were to take into account just the free version, OneDrive trumps Dropbox in terms of functionality and features, but the moment you upgrade to the first level, there is no real comparison between Dropbox and Microsoft at all.
+Clearly, even if we were to consider just the free version, OneDrive trumps Dropbox in terms of functionality and features.
+Still, the moment you upgrade to the first level, there is no real comparison between Dropbox and Microsoft at all.
 Still, sometimes, companies and professionals need just storage, and Dropbox is as good as it gets.
 So, how does one keep Dropbox and OneDrive in sync?
-The answer to that is provided by Microsoft directly as well as third-party automated workflow providers such as Zapier.
+The answer to that is provided by Microsoft directly and third-party automated workflow providers such as Zapier.

-There are two ways to easily sync Dropbox to OneDrive besides the tried and tested, old and gold, the humble and manual drag-and-drop method that entails you downloading files from Dropbox to your computer and then uploading them to OneDrive manually.
-Since computers are all about making work easier and automation is key to that, this is where Zapier comes in.
+There is an easy way to sync Dropbox to OneDrive besides the tried and tested, old and gold, the humble and manual drag-and-drop method that entails you downloading files from Dropbox to your computer and then uploading them to OneDrive manually.

 Microsoft Power Automate, or Microsoft Flow as it was used to be known as, is a powerful platform for users that enables them to automate a lot of common and uncommon tasks.
 They can also create their own, should they so desire.
 This ushers in a whole new dimension of Office productivity.
 Needless to say, the Microsoft Flow Community has a Flow for connecting and syncing Dropbox and OneDrive, with myriad of flows to choose from.
 And it is available for free.

 To sync new Dropbox files to OneDrive, this is what you need to do.

 Step 2: After signing in, from the Microsoft app menu icon at the top-left corner, select Power Automate